How common are heart attacks?

 It can be difficult to tell a heart attack apart from other conditions which cause chest pain, and this means some people delay hospital treatment, putting themselves at serious risk.
 A heart attack is time-critical, and the sooner it’s treated the less likely it is to be fatal or cause serious damage to the hurt muscles.
 Understanding heart attacks and their usual symptoms is therefore crucial.

-A heart attack may lead to cardiac arrest, in which CPR should be administered, along with use of an AED when possible.
+A heart attack may lead to a cardiac arrest, in which CPR should be administered, along with use of an AED when possible.

 What is a heart attack?